ShubhenduVaid/seo-agent/docs/ROADMAP.md

 ## Near-term

 - Additional crawl insights (template-level issues, duplicate metadata clusters)
-- More output targets (GitHub summary format)
+- More output targets (GitHub annotations or HTML)
 - Improved report theming for Markdown output

 ## Longer-term

 - Community check registry and example plugins
-- Official GitHub Action and Docker image
+- Docker image
 - Benchmark dataset and regression fixtures for checks

 Have an idea?
 Open an issue and share your workflow.